somnath-zambare/terraform-projects/README.md

 5. **Modularization**:
    - **State Files for Modules**: Use Terraform modules to separate concerns and manage state files for different parts of your infrastructure independently.

-## Terraform Projects

-**This Repository contains Terraform projects from Basics to Advanced**

-- You can download it for your reference

 ## ✍️Author